neetjn/riot-view-router/README.md

 |--------|------|---------|----------|--------|
 | 5.0+ ✔ |  ✔   | 4.0+ ✔  | 11.50+ ✔ | 5.0+ ✔ |

-*This project only supports riot.js 3, support for previous versions is not available.*
+This project supports Riot.js 4, for Riot.js 3 support see (Foobar)[].

 ### Examples